anamariaelek/anamariaelek.github.io/index.md

 <div>
 <p>

-Before all of this, I obtained my Master of Science degree from the University of Zagreb, Croatia, where I worked in the <a href="http://www.bioinfo.hr" target="_blank">Bioinformatics Group</a> and developed <a href="https://www.bioconductor.org/packages/release/bioc/html/coRdon.html" target="_blank">coRdon</a>, a <b>Bioconductor</b> package for the analysis of codon usage.
+Before all of this, I obtained my Master of Science degree from the University of Zagreb, Croatia, where I worked in the <a href="http://www.bioinfo.hr" target="_blank">Bioinformatics Group</a> and developed <a href="https://www.bioconductor.org/packages/release/bioc/html/coRdon.html" target="_blank"><b>coRdon, Bioconductor package</a></b> for the analysis of codon usage.
 I also worked as a bioinformatician in the Genomics Facility at <a href="https://www.icr.ac.uk/" target="_blank">The Institute of Cancer Research</a> in London, UK.
 </p>
 </div>